tdobrovolskij/sanguinews/README.md

 HISTORY
 =======
+* 0.37 - Subdirectories cause no more crashes, if present in a uploaded directory.
 * 0.36 - yEnc encoding is done fully in memory.
 * 0.35 - Minor performance tweaks.
 * 0.34 - No more errors if there is at least one config.